 About

 I’m Will Schulz.
-I’m a newly-minted PhD in the Politics Department at Princeton University.
+I recently finished my PhD in the Politics Department at Princeton University, and joined the Stanford Social Media Lab as a Postdoctoral Scholar.

 In my research, I develop methods to both generate and analyze data on ordinary people’s speech, which I collect using surveys, social media, and audiovisual discussions.